Importance Of Health And Vigor Of The Nervous System

 want of proper nourishment, or exhaustion.

-THE INFLUENCE OF FATIGUE.--Histologists find that the nuclei of nerve
+NCE OF FATIGUE.--Histologists find that the nuclei of nerve

 cells are shrunk as much as fifty per cent by extreme fatigue.